react-pdf-kit/starter-rp-tanstack-router-ts/README.md

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github/react-pdf-kit/starter-rp-tanstack-router-ts)

 Welcome to the React PDF Starter Toolkit!
 This repository provides a comprehensive guide on integrating React PDF with React, TypeScript, Vite and TanStack Router.
-It showcases how React PDF can be integrated and rendered as part of a React.js project.
+It showcases how the React PDF Viewer component can be integrated and rendered as part of a React.js project.

 ## Table of Contents